mathjax/MathJax-docs/web/components/combined.rst

 * :ref:`mml-svg-nofont-component`

-The combined components include everything needed to run MathJax in your web pages.
-Each includes at least one input processor, an output processor, the data needed for the mathjax-newcm font, the contextual menu code, the assistive tools, and the :ref:`startup-component` component.
+The combined components include everything needed to run MathJax in your web pages (though some TeX extensions and additional font data may be loaded dynamically as needed).
+Each includes at least one input processor, an output processor, the basic data needed for the mathjax-newcm font, the contextual menu code, the assistive tools, and the :ref:`startup-component` component.

 Unlike the other components, these combined components should be loaded directly via a ``<script>`` tag, not through the